adervay1/CIMulator/README.md

-# PRIME
+# CIMulator
-a PRocessing In Memory Emulation framework
+a Computing In Memory emULATOR framework